puppetlabs/puppet-docs/source/pe/3.8/r10k_run.md

 ## Installing and Updating Modules

-When you use the `r10k deploy module` subcommand to update modules, r10k installs/updates the modules as you've specified them in each environment's [Puppetfile](puppetfile).
+When you use the `r10k deploy module` subcommand to update modules, r10k installs/updates the modules as you've specified them in each environment's [Puppetfile][puppetfile].
 If the specified module is not described in an environment's Puppetfile, that environment will be skipped.
-For `r10k puppetfile` commands that you can use to install, verify, and purge modules, see [Running Puppetfile commands](puppetfile#running-puppetfile-commands).
+For `r10k puppetfile` commands that you can use to install, verify, and purge modules, see [Running Puppetfile commands][puppetfile_running].

 ### Update a Single Module Across All Environments